InformaticsMatters/docking-validation/targets/dhfr/expts/vs-dekois/README.md

 ./6_prepare_roc.sh results_rdock/results_rdock.sdf SCORE.norm 25
 ```
 That will generate files named `results_1poseperlig_from25.txt` and `results_1poseperlig_from25.sdf`.
-Copy them to the results_rdock directory and generate the ROC curve liek this (assuming you have generated
+Copy them to the results_rdock directory and generate the ROC curve like this (assuming you have generated
 data for 25 and 10 poses):
 ```
 docker run -it --rm -v $PWD:/work -w /work -u $(id -u):$(id -g) informaticsmatters/vs-prep /code/calculate-roc-curves.py\